New: Tag Requirement

 Where is a Habitat Stamp Required?
 See the Habitat Stamp page (under Conservation).

-All hunters, trappers and anglers must purchase and possess a current Habitat Stamp to use
+Hunters, trappers and anglers must purchase and possess a current Habitat Stamp to use